cca/libraries_syllabus_notifications/readme.md

 - the `--template` flag lets you specify an email template out of the available choices of "initial", "followup", and "final", e.g. `./app.py data.csv --template followup`
 - faculty without usernames will be logged to stderr

+## Other Notes

+If you export a shell environmental variable `DEBUG` to any non-empty value, e.g. "true", the main app will print emails to stdout instead of sending them via SMTP.

+You can also use "has_syllabus.py" to count the number of rows in a CSV of courses which have syllabi, the syntax is `python has_syllabus courses.csv`.

 ## Report Format

 Report CSV should have the following columns in this order:

-> "semester","dept","title","faculty","section","course"
+> "semester","dept","title","faculty","section"

-No header row, excess columns after "course" are fine and will be ignored.
+No header row, excess columns after "section" are fine and will be ignored.

 ## To Do / Future Considerations

-**Recognize a `DEBUG` environment variable?** Could print mails to stdout instead of actually sending as well as log additional information.

 **Multi-part HTML emails?** Would allow us to use hyperlinked text rather than plain text URLs, also some formatting to highlight important phrases.
 Not a high priority as Gmail does a decent job parsing and displaying plain text emails.